httptoolkit/react-reverse-portal/README.md

 This creates a detached SVG DOM node.
 It works identically to the node from `createHtmlPortalNode`, except it will work with SVG elements.
 Content is placed within a `<g>` instead of a `<div>`.

-An error will be thrown if you attempt to use a HTML node for SVG content, or a SVG node for HTML content, because browsers do not support this.
+An error will be thrown if you attempt to use a HTML node for SVG content, or a SVG node for HTML content.

 ### `portals.InPortal`